mirajavora/blog.mirajavora.com/source/_posts/2015-09-10-automating-elasticsearch-with-ansible-on-aws.markdown

 You should then open *roles\ansible-elasticsearch\vars\main.yml* and edit variables accordingly.

 Make sure you give ES enough HEAP_SIZE - the default 1GB is almost never enough for any use-case and pick your versions.
-You can specifying any plugins you want to install along the way.
+You can also specify any plugins you want to install along the way.
 The sample below includes both the kopf and AWS plugins mentioned above.

 {% highlight json %}